crazyfrankie/hugo-blog/content/en/posts/decentration.md

 {{< lightbox src="/images/decentration/img-1.png" alt="Centralized Architecture Diagram" width="1200px" >}}

 Taking the [ELK](https://www.elastic.co/elastic-stack) log processing architecture as an example:

+{{< admonition note "ELK Production" >}}
-> Brief introduction to the diagram structure:
+Brief introduction to the diagram structure:
-> ELK is a log processing architecture where `AppServer` (microservices) logs are uniformly collected by `LogStash Agent` for proxy collection, analyzed, filtered, and then sent to remote `Elastic Search` for storage.
+ELK is a log processing architecture where `AppServer` (microservices) logs are uniformly collected by `LogStash Agent` for proxy collection, analyzed, filtered, and then sent to remote `Elastic Search` for storage.
-> `Elastic Search` stores data in compressed shards and provides various APIs for user queries and operations.
+`Elastic Search` stores data in compressed shards and provides various APIs for user queries and operations.
 Users can also intuitively configure `Kibana Web` for convenient log querying and data report generation.
+{{< /admonition >}}

 In traditional centralized systems, all requests need to be processed through a central server, the `Server` role, which in this case is `LogStash`.
 This often creates single points of failure and centralized hotspot issues: `Once Logstash fails, the entire pipeline breaks`.
 Although the diagram shows only two machines, it can be scaled, but essentially this architectural pattern remains unchanged.
 Logstash is still heavy, resource-intensive, and has high latency.
 Meanwhile, the number of microservices continues to grow.